Synthetixio/synthetix-subgraph/README.md

 })();
 ```

-> Note: due to The Graph limitation, only `100` results will be returned (the maximum allowed `first` amount).
-The way around this is to use paging (using the `skip` operator in GraphQL).
-See the function `pageResults` in [synthetix-data](https://github.com/Synthetixio/synthetix-data/blob/master/index.js) for an example.
+> Note: due to The Graph limitation, only `1000` results will be returned (the maximum allowed `first` amount).
+If you use the predefined queries in `@synthetixio/data` it will grab all the results unless you pass a `max` field.
+You can also read the docs for more info on pagination if writing a custom query: https://thegraph.com/docs/graphql-api#pagination